kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-4.md

 The columns with counterparts are specified and the columns without the `json_` prefix are overwritten by the identical values of their `json_` counterparts, after the unique values for each column pair are checked for differing values.
-The columns with a  `json_` prefix have values, that need less cleaning compared to the ones found in the non-json prefix columns, hence the values found in the `json_` columns are kept.
+The columns with a  `json_` prefix have values that need less cleaning compared to the ones found in the non-json prefix columns, hence the values found in the `json_` columns are kept.